St. Phocas Garden

 with financial help from Carrot Cache and volunteer involvement

-of many people and Laurentiu as head gardener, St Phocas garden
+of many people and Laurentiu as head gardener, St. Phocas garden

-garden grew a much larger variety of summer and winter
+Phocas garden grew a much larger variety of summer and winter

 vegetables.
-Naturally, as in the past, Laurentiu’s sons, Peter
+Naturally, as in the past, Laurentiu’s sons,

-with all their energy into this bliss.
+involved with all their energy into this bliss.

 Laurentiu is actively pursuing his gardening call and enriches